Samuel-2626/django-search/article.md

 From the code above we use the filter method to filter against the **_name_** or **_quote_** field, and we also use the `icontains django filter` to check if the word is contained in the field.
 Therefore, the search result will only contain the word that can be found in either the name or the quote field (case insensitive).

 Add the code to your `views.py` under the quote app and navigate to the homepage to try it out.
+In my example I searched for the word `django`

 ![Quote Home Page](https://github.com/Samuel-2626/django-search/blob/main/images/search.png)

-## Full-text Search
+## Understanding full-text search

 __Full-text search__ allows us to perform complex search lookups, retrieving results by similarity, or by weighting terms based on how frequent they appear in the text or how important different fields are.

 They are useful when you start considering large blocks of text.

 With full-text searches, words such as “a”, “the”, “and” are ignored.
-They are known as __stop words__ .
+These words are known as __stop words__ .

-## Stemming as well as ranking functionality

 To use the `search` lookup `django.contrib.postgres` must added to your `INSTALLED_APPS`list.